 Decline of Feudalism

-The feudal system was essentially based on the relationship of reciprocal aid between lord and vassal but as that system became more complex over time, so this relationship weakened.
+Medieval feudalism was essentially based on the relationship of reciprocal aid between lord and vassal but as that system became more complex over time, so this relationship weakened.
 Lords came to own multiple estates and vassals could be tenants of various parcels of land so that loyalties became confused and even conflicting with people choosing to honour the relationship that suited their own needs best.

-By the 13th century CE, the increase in commerce and the greater use of coinage changed the way the feudal system worked.
-Money allowed lords to pay their sovereign instead of performing military service; the monarch's use of mercenaries then meant military service, and thus the barons themselves became less important to the defence of the realm.
+By the 13th century, the increase in commerce and the greater use of coinage changed the way the feudal system worked.
+Money allowed feudal lords to pay their sovereign instead of performing military service; the monarch's use of mercenaries then meant military service, and thus the barons themselves became less important to the defence of the realm.
 Conversely, a monarch could now distribute money instead of land in his system of rewards.
 A rich merchant class developed with no ties of loyalty to anyone except their sovereign, their suppliers and their customers.
 Even serfs could sometimes buy their freedom and escape the circumstances into which they were born.
 All of these factors conspired to weaken the feudal system based on land ownership and service even if feudalism would continue beyond the medieval period in some forms and in some places.